khan9048/Facial_depth_estimation/README.md

 pip install https://www.github.com/keras-team/keras-contrib.git, torch, torchvision

 # Data
-The datasets are released and can be downloaded from the following link...
+The datasets are released and can be downloaded from the following link...<br/>
-!{}(Group_C3I-Team---3D-Synthetic-Data-Projects-group/blob/main/FaceDepth/figures/Fk_CVPR_01.png)

 # Testing
 python test.py